dzamoraa1/HtmlProject-github.io/README.md

 # HtmlProject-github.io
-A School project showcasing some the coolest photos I have taken over the years
+A School project showcasing some of the coolest photos I have taken over the years